IBM-Cloud/docs/services/mobileaccess/custom-auth-cordova.md

 1. Send a request to protected endpoint of your mobile backend in your browser by opening `{applicationRoute}/protected`, for example `http://my-mobile-backend.mybluemix.net/protected`.
  The `/protected` endpoint of a mobile backend that is created with the {{site.data.keyword.mobilefirstbp}} boilerplate is protected with {{site.data.keyword.amashort}}.
-The endpoint can  be accessed by only mobile applications that are instrumented with the {{site.data.keyword.amashort}} Client SDK.
+The endpoint can  be accessed by only mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.
 As a result, an `Unauthorized` message displays in your browser.

 1. Use your Cordova application to make request to the same endpoint.
 Add the following code after you initialize `BMSClient` and register your custom AuthenticationListener.